 Dental Practice Growth: Leadership Matters

-A Forbes article notes that “When good leadership is in place in a company, it can be felt throughout the entire organization” and “Bad leadership can also be felt throughout the entire organization―only not in a good way.
+A Forbes article notes that “When good leadership is in place in a company, it can be felt throughout the entire organization” and “Bad leadership can also be felt throughout the entire organization―only not in the right way.
 We couldn’t agree more!
 In my dental consulting practice, I’ve witnessed first-hand the impacts of both effective and sub-par leadership.
 When strong leadership is lacking, the organizational culture suffers.
-This, in turn, impacts patient experience.
-Having engaged, high-performing employees is also important for ensuring solid business operations.
-Bottom line: If you want your practice to grow and thrive, you need to have the right leadership infrastructure in place to mobilize the support of the entire team.
+In turn, it impacts the patient experience.
+Having engaged, high-performing employees is also essential for ensuring stable business operations.
+Bottom line: If you want your practice to grow and thrive, you need to have the right leadership infrastructure to mobilize the entire team’s support.
 In this article, we’ll touch on some of the steps you can take and why they matter.

 Cultivate a Positive Organizational Culture That Fosters Growth and Achievement

 The first question to ask yourself is “What type of culture do I want for the practice?”
 While the answers to this question may differ somewhat across individual practices, I think we can all agree that a culture that promotes a positive work environment, boosting employee engagement and high performance, is highly desirable.
 So how do you accomplish this?

 Establish and share a clear mission and vision statement with all staff.

 It is an excellent clarifying exercise for you and sets the tone for all employees.

 Cultivate a positive culture.